 A last will and testament certainly sounds like a complex document.
 But, when boiled down, your will answers just three simple, yet important questions.

 Who do you want to inherit your assets?

 A will provides for the orderly distribution of your property at death according to your wishes.
 By property, I mean everything you own.
 Your property includes both tangible and intangible things.
-(An example of tangible items would be your stamp collection.
-An example of an intangible asset would be stocks and bonds.)
+An example of a tangible item would be your stamp collection.
+An example of intangible items would be stocks and bonds.

 Who do you want to be in charge of carrying out your wishes as expressed in the Will?

 In a will, you also name the “executor” of your estate.
 The executor is the person who’s responsible for making sure the will is implemented as written.
 Needless to say, this is a very important position, and you want to name someone you can trust completely, and you know to be responsible and competent.

 Who do you want to take care of your kids?